nimh-dsst/dsst-rtd/docs/curations/06-M-0102/README.md

-# (DRAFT) The Clinical and Immunological Investigations of Subtypes of Autism
+# The Clinical and Immunological Investigations of Subtypes of Autism

 [Autism spectrum disorder (ASD)](https://medlineplus.gov/genetics/condition/autism-spectrum-disorder) is a common neurodevelopmental disorder that is behaviorally defined, emerges early in life, encompasses a heterogeneous range of